nicotsou/nicotsou.com/content/blog/tltr-typescript-types/index.md

 ### Enum values

-TypeScript assigns values to your enum properties, but you can assign customize them if you want to.
+TypeScript assigns values to your enum properties, but you can customize them if you want to.

 By default, values start counting from `0`: